Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Experiments

 \subsubsection{Fully CAV Condition}

-The experiment is conducted under a scenario in which five CAVs enter the intersection, as shown in Fig.~\ref{fig_sec5_infra_result_CAV}.
+We consider a scenario in which five CAVs enter the intersection, as shown in Fig.~\ref{fig_sec5_infra_result_CAV}.
 At $t=1.6$\,s, the first-priority vehicle (white) and the second-priority vehicle (purple) follow non-conflicting paths; thus, the infrastructure assigns both the maximum allowable speed, $v_{ref,1.6}^{1} =v_{ref,1.6}^{2} = 0.5$\,m/s.
 In contrast, at $t=2.2$\,s, the third-priority (orange) vehicle conflicts with the white vehicle path and therefore yields by decelerating to $ v_{ref, 2.2}^3 = 0.4$\,m/s.
 At later times ($t=2.9$\,s and $t=3.7$\,s), the infrastructure continues to regulate vehicle velocities according to the priority, ensuring collision-free coordination.